-I’m a postdoctoral researcher at the Laboratory of Behavioral and Cognitive Neuroscience, led by Dr. Josef Parvizi.
-My research investigates how we construct representations of future states – specifically, how are we able to think of a time point that never occured before, and how do these imagined future states influence our current thoughts and behavior?
+I’m a cognitive neuroscientist, investigating expectations and future states.
+Specifically, I’m interested in how we represent future states.
+How can we think of a timepoint that never occured before, and how do these imagined future states influence our current thoughts and behavior?

-Currently, I explore how expectations about certain individuals shape subsequent face perception.
-Using intracranial brain recordings, I aim to examine the temporal dynamics through which expectations modulate sensory processing.
-During my PhD training, I spearheaded a large scale fMRI dataset project and examined the relationship between expectations and pain processing at the Cognitive Affective Neuroscience Lab advised by Tor Wager and co-advised by McKell Carter.
-I’m also broadly interested in macroscale neural dynamics across various cognitive processes, particularly in how these processes converge to facilitate complex cognitive functions.
-(I discuss the role of such convergence zones in supporting higher-order representations, such as imagining future states or thinking about other people’s thoughts, in my review paper.
+As a postdoc at Dr. Josef Parvizi’s lab @Stanford, I link intracranial neural activity with behavioral paradigms and investigate how expectations modulate face perception.
+During my PhD training, I spearheaded a large scale fMRI dataset project and examined the relationship between expectations and pain processing at the Cognitive Affective Neuroscience Lab advised by Dr. Tor Wager and co-advised by Dr. McKell Carter.
+I’m also interested in macroscale neural dynamics across various cognitive states.
+I specifically dive into how these processes converge, eventually giving rise to novel, complex cognitive functions (illusrated here in my review paper).

 heejung [dot] jung [dot] [at] stanford [dot] edu